Clicky Skip to Content

 It’s essential to mention that Paracetamol, Tylenol, and Panadol are the few settings that comprise the same formula and contain acetaminophen.
 In the U.S. you’ll find this medicine under the branding Tylenol.

-It gets confusing to differentiate Tylenol and Tylenol arthritis.
+It gets confusing to differentiate between Tylenol and Tylenol arthritis.
 There are three versions of this pain reliever.
 Tylenol has a 325-milligram dose of acetaminophen.
 While you get a slightly higher dose (650 mg) of acetaminophen in the case of Tylenol arthritis.
 You can take these based on how severe the pain is.

 It’s essential to note that over-relying or overdosing can cause severe problems later in life and liver failure is one of them.
 You’re probably interested to learn about the uses, ingredients, and side effects, and this article might be a helpful resource for you.